 Communication is key

-In the long run, clients know what matters to them the most and Developers vs Implementers know their limitations, so clarity in conversation is key.
+In the long run, clients know what matters to them the most.
+WordPress Developers and Implementers know their limitations, so clarity in conversation is key.

 If a developers/implementer is unable to carry out the work asked for, they should be upfront with the client, but in-turn that requires a client to be clear about their expectations on a project.